 PetsRadar’s top 10 dogs that chew the most

-Boxers need A LOT of exercise, and without it they’ll start to put their energy into other things, like your favorite dress or pair of shoes (and no, we don’t mean dress up, although this would be cute!).
+Boxers are a breed that needs A LOT of exercise.
+Without exercise and mental stimulation, they may put their energy into other things, like your favorite dress or pair of shoes (and no, we don’t mean dress up, although this would be cute!).
 They love to sink their teeth into things, so it’s best to keep them occupied with lots of yummy chew toys such as flavored bones and Dentasticks.
 Make sure they're mentally and physically stimulated as well, and that they go to a trainer as a pup to ensure they have good habits as they grow up.

 Cute but fierce, Labradors are a bit goofy and playful, and always want to keep busy.
-This type of active breed needs lots of interaction, otherwise, when left with nothing to do all day, they’ll turn to chewing the closest thing they can find.
+This type of active breed needs lots of interaction, otherwise, when left with nothing to do all day, they could very well turn to chewing the closest thing they can find.
 This is nothing a game of fetch can’t solve, along with some of the best durable dog toys to keep them challenged when indoors.
 Remember, a mentally and physically stimulated dog is a happy (well-behaved) dog.